Academic Advantage in Residence

 Interested in becoming a Peer Tutor?

 Volunteering as a Peer Tutor in Residence is a great way to get involved in the residence community and gain valuable mentorship skills.
 Visit Jobs in Residence for more information about the Peer Tutor position and to apply!
+We typically recruit Peer Tutors in the Winter Semester to start tutoring the following Fall.

-ACADEMIC COHORTS & FACULTY FLOORS
+ACADEMIC COHORT FLOORS

 One way residents can give themselves an academic advantage in residence is by participating in a faculty-specific community.
 Faculty-specific communities give students the unique opportunity to connect with other students in their area of study and engage in collaborative learning.
-Residence offers location-based faculty floors and non-location-based academic cohorts.

 For more information about our Faculty-specific communities, visit Cohorts, Faculty Floors and Lifestyle Communities.